 When you think about it, selling your product is one of the best ways to make money with an email list.
-Instead of getting a 10-40% commission selling affiliate products that already exist, you keep 100% of the profits yourself.
+Instead of getting a 10-40% commission selling existing affiliate products, you keep 100% of the profits yourself.

-The hard part of creating a product is not only the time it takes to create it, but knowing what you should be creating.
-Nevertheless, one thing that many people who are making money off their own products don’t tell you is that the product that they made the most money from is often not the first one they created.
+The hard part of creating a product is the time it takes to complete it and having to figure out what you should create.
+Nevertheless, many people who are making money off their own products don’t tell you that the product they made the most money from is often not the first one they created.

 Therefore, factor that into your time.
 Your first product may be a flop.
 Hell, your second product may be a flop.
 Taking this path is risky business.

 Here are a few things you can do to make sure you choose the right product to create.

 - Solve a problem for everyone else that you’ve already solved for yourself.